Go directly to product information

 • glass jars (1, 2 and 5 grams) and (refill) bags

-• while stocks last (ask for availability)
+• while supplies last (inquire about availability)

 • larger quantities on request